higra/Higra/doc/source/tree.rst

 As with any graph in Higra, the vertices of a tree (also called *nodes*) are represented by positive integers suitable for array indexing.
-Higra's tree ensure that vertices are are topologically sorted, i.e. that for any vertices :math:`v1` and :math:`v2`, if :math:`v2` is an ancestor of :math:`v1`, then :math:`v1\le v2`.
+Higra's trees ensure that vertices are are topologically sorted, i.e. that for any vertices :math:`v1` and :math:`v2`, if :math:`v2` is an ancestor of :math:`v1`, then :math:`v1\le v2`.
 Moreover, whenever a tree :math:`t` is a hierarchical representation of a graph :math:`(V, E)`, then the leaves of :math:`t` are equal to :math:`V`: i.e. there is a direct mapping between the leaves of the tree and the vertices of the graph represented by this tree.